haeringer/edinote/README.md

 ### Prerequisites

 Edinote runs with a standard Apache or Nginx + PHP setup.
-PHP is tested for version 5.5.
+PHP is tested for versions from 5.5 up to 7.0.

 As its database, Edinote comes with SQLite per default, so the below instructions are also for using it with SQLite.
 Installation setup for usage with MySQL is in development.

-For example, to get started on Ubuntu 14.04 with Apache, you can use the following installation command:
+For example, to get started on Ubuntu 16.04 with Apache, you can use the following installation command:

-    sudo apt-get update && apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite
+    sudo apt-get update && apt-get install apache2 php libapache2-mod-php php-sqlite3

+SQLite support may be disabled by default.
+Enable it by uncommenting the following line in `/etc/php/7.0/apache2/php.ini`:

+    extension=php_pdo_sqlite.dll

 You can use a simple standard vhost like the Apache example below.
 For production however, you should use SSL/HTTPS, for example with a certificate from [letsencrypt](https://letsencrypt.org/getting-started/).